DanielRyder/Portfolio/README.md

 -----

 ## A-Level Project: Local Multiplayer 2D Archery Game (2015/16)
-This game was made for my A-level in computing in Unity using C#.
+This game was made as part of my A-level in computing using Unity and C#.
 With controller support it lets up to four players move and jump around a level trying to shoot each other with arrows.

 It is a physics based game and also has a quiz component that lets the player gain powerups by answering questions correctly.